 - Welcome Relief.
 This procedure is quite welcome.
-It will prevent estates who meet the requirements of the procedure from having to pay the \$10,000 filing fee (which can be reduced for certain taxpayers) for making the letter ruling request for extension pursuant to \$301.9100-3. - Key Dates.
+It will prevent estates who meet the requirements of the procedure from having to pay the \$10,000 filing fee (which can be reduced for certain taxpayers) for making the letter ruling request for extension pursuant to Reg. §301.9100-3. - Key Dates.
 Two important due dates are specified: (1) the Form 706 making the portability election must be filed by December 31, 2014; and (2) estates with any pending ruling requests for extending the date to file the return must do so by March 10, 2014 to receive a refund of its user fee (and perhaps even before that date-so file the notification to withdraw the ruling request as soon as possible).
-Another date is specified if the surviving spouse has died and paid estate tax-the refund claim (based on having the first decedent's DSUE

-- amount, which would reduce the surviving spouse's estate tax) must be filed within the normal 3-year date of filing the surviving spouse's return. - Procrastination Pays!!!
+Another date is specified if the surviving spouse has died and paid estate tax-the refund claim (based on having the first decedent's DSUE amount, which would reduce the surviving spouse's estate tax) must be filed within the normal 3-year period of filing the surviving spouse's return. - Procrastination Pays!!!
 Estates that realized they had not timely filed the return to make the portability election and that filed a ruling request (and paid the user fee) and received the ruling apparently will not get their money back.
-(Shame on them for being responsible and proactively filing for relief under §301.9100-3 as soon as reasonably possible.) - Estates That Filed Returns After Due Date But Have Not Filed Ruling Request.
+(Shame on them for being responsible and proactively filing for relief under Reg. §301.9100-3 as soon as reasonably possible.) - Estates That Filed Returns After Due Date But Have Not Filed Ruling Request.
 In light of the uncertainty surrounding the filing date issue, some estates may have simply filed the estate tax return late making the portability election, but have not yet filed a ruling request for an extension of time to file late.
 Those returns obviously would not have included the required notice at the top of the return.
 Those estates are not prohibited under the procedure from using the extended due date by reason of the earlier-filed return, because it was not timely filed.
 To be conservative, any estate in this situation should re-file the estate tax return, with the required notice added at the top of the return. - c.
 Portability Decision is Complex.
 Because the portability provisions have now been made permanent, married clients may be more inclined to proceed with fairly simple "all to spouse" will planning, relying on portability to take advantage of both spouses' estate exemptions, rather than using more complicated bypass trust planning.
 From the planner's perspective, this is a more complex decision involving a wide variety of factors that might apply at the first spouse's death (including the surviving spouse's age and life expectancy, whether assets will likely appreciate substantially, whether assets may be sold during the spouse's lifetime, whether assets will be held long-term even after the surviving spouse's death, whether the assets are those kinds that have larger than normal capital gains rates, the states where the beneficiaries live and their estate and income tax rates, whether there will likely be net consumption of the estate, whether it is important to use trusts that allow both the surviving spouse and children to be potential beneficiaries, etc.).
+For a discussion of client characteristics to consider in making the credit shelter trust vs. portability decision, see John Bannen and Kristin Occhetti, The DSUE Coin Flip-Factors to Consider When Advising a Surviving Spouse on Portability, TRUSTS & ESTATES 17 (Aug.
+2014).